aidanwhiteley/books/README.md

 ~~~~
 mvn spring-boot:run
 ~~~~
-To run a client to access the microservice, head on over to https://github.com/aidanwhiteley/books-web
+To run a client to access the microservice, head on over to https://github.com/aidanwhiteley/books-web or see the section below on using Docker.

 ### Sample data
 There is some sample data provided to make initial understanding of the functionality a bit easier.